Euclid preparation: LXXXVII. Non-Gaussianity of 2-point statistics likelihood: Precise analysis of the matter power spectrum distribution: Skewness and kurtosis for the multipoles

 \begin{appendix}

-\section{Skewness and Kurtosis for the multipoles}
+\section{Skewness and kurtosis for the multipoles}

-In this appendix we derive the expressions of the estimation of the skewness $S_3^{(\ell)}$ and kurtosis $S_4^{(\ell)}$ of the estimator of the power spectrum multipoles.
-Let use define the estimator $X$ as a shell average at fixed $k$ modulus as
+In this appendix, we derive the expressions of the estimation of the skewness $S_3^{(\ell)}$ and kurtosis $S_4^{(\ell)}$ of the estimator of the power spectrum multipoles.
+We define the estimator $X$ as a shell average at a fixed $k$ modulus as